XX001 3 x 3 cm bases (square) These are used for the majority of Peter Pig rule systems. Usually infantry 40 Bases in a pack. £3.50

 Siege game.
 One player sets out and defends a fortified manor with surrounding earthworks.
 The other player launches the final assaults.
 The defences always have a perimeter of 4 feet which can be laid out in many different ways by the defender.
 This includes being against a table edge or in the middle of the table.
 The siege differs in that the armies do not use cavalry and do use breach parties and pounding.

-Game table size Peter pig games should fit on a normal living room table.
+Game table size 15mm ROF should fit on a normal living room table.
 4 by 3 feet .
 Split into 6” squares.
 Giving a grid of 8 by 6 squares.
+For 25mm gaming a 6x4 table is needed with the squares being 8” in size.

 How much scenery needed Peter Pig games use templates to represent scenery areas.
 The trees and houses are indicative not literal.
 Usually 5 of 6x12" templates per player.
 Templates include hills, hedges, marsh, road, stream,buildings etc. Scenery is shared, deployed and nudged by D6 rolls.
 Attacker gets marsh, rough hills, buildings and woods.
 Defender gets hedges, hills etc.

 Number of army composition lists included Narrow period focus allows "in war" diversity to be modelled.
 Early and late of Royalist and Parliamentarian.
-Covenanter, Montrose and New model army.
+Also Covenanter, Montrose and New model army.
+Army limitations are historical, rather than giving players whatever they fancy.

-Action/moving mechanic Something simple that can be memorised.
+Action/moving mechanism Something simple that can be memorised.
 PP rules give a move distance worth having.
-All movement in squares.
+All movement is in multiples of squares.
 No diagonals.
 Foot 2 squares, cavalry 4 squares with D6 rolls needed to exit rough scenery.
 Cavalry should be in action during turn 1.
 Infantry should strike home in turn 2.
+This early proximity helps prevent an opponent seeing your great plan and re-deploying his whole army.

 Game length Most PP games last 6 turns.
 The games are always alternate move type, but with interaction via saves, reaction and opportunity.
 2 Hours.
 4 turns each initially.
 Then a player may stop, then the other player has to pay victory points to extend the game.